On the asymptotic rate of convergence of Stochastic Newton algorithms and their Weighted Averaged versions: Introduction

 In \cite{LP2020}, the authors introduced a conditioned SGD based on a preconditioning of the gradient direction.
-The preconditioning matrix is typically an estimate of the inverse Hessian at the optimal point, for which they obtain asymptotic optimality of the procedure under $L$-smoothness assumption of the objective function, and boundedness assumption of the spectrum of all the preconditioning matrices used over the iterations.
+The preconditioning matrix is typically an estimate of the inverse Hessian at the optimal point, for which they obtain asymptotic optimality of the procedure under the $L$ -smoothness assumption of the objective function and boundedness assumption of the spectrum of all the preconditioning matrices used over the iterations.
 They propose to use preconditioning matrices in practice as inverse of weighted recursive estimates of the Hessian.
-The proposed conditioned SGD thus entails a full inversion of the estimated Hessian, requiring $O(d^3)$ operations per iteration in general, which is less compatible with large-scale data.
-Note that the weighting procedure only concerns the estimation of the Hessian, and not the whole algorithm as we will suggest in this paper.
-The choice of the step sequence in the conditioned SGD remains problematic: choosing steps of the order $1/n$, which is theoretically sound to obtain optimal asymptotic behaviour, may result in the saturation of the algorithm far from the optimum, particularly in case of bad initializations.
+Therefore, the proposed conditioned SGD entails a full inversion of the estimated Hessian, requiring $O(d^3)$ operations per iteration in general, which is less compatible with large-scale data.
+Note that the weighting procedure only concerns the estimation of the Hessian, and not the whole algorithm, as we will suggest in this paper.
+The choice of the sequence of steps in the conditioned SGD remains problematic: choosing steps of order $1/n$, which is theoretically sound to obtain the optimal asymptotic behavior, may result in saturation of the algorithm far from the optimum, particularly in the case of bad initializations.

-In order to reduce the sensitivity to the initialization, an averaged Stochastic Gauss-Newton algorithm has been proposed in the restricted setting of non-linear regression in \cite{CGBP2020}.
-Despite the peculiar case of non-linear regression, stochastic algorithms are shown to benefit from averaging in simulations.
+In order to reduce the sensitivity to the initialization, an averaged Sto\-chas\-tic Gauss-Newton algorithm has been proposed in the restricted setting of non-linear regression in \cite{CGBP2020}.
+Despite the peculiar case of nonlinear regression, stochastic algorithms are shown to benefit from averaging in simulations.